-Jeff Zischke’s 24-foot-tall Impulsion at WestWorld is captivating in any light.
+Jeff Zischke’s 24-foot-tall Impulsion at WestWorld of Scottsdale is captivating in any light.
 But to truly appreciate this equestrian sculpture, formed from stainless-steel tubing, you must see it at night.
 That’s when LEDs mounted at the base of the elegant horse begin to shine and reflect off the stainless-steel structure, encapsulating the entire sculpture in a pinkish-purple glow.

 Photo by Scottsdale Arts; "FLARIO" by Walther Productions